MaxStrange/pyACC/README.md

 Obviously, pyACC would be significantly slower than OpenACC, but pyOpenCL or pyCUDA are also slower than their C/C++ counterparts.
 Blah blah blah speed/usability tradeoff blah blah.

+## Dependencies
+Just pip3 install the following:
+- asttokens
+- dill
+- tqdm (probably won't be necessary in the future)